How Do You Get Your Mood Mojo Back? 7 Things You Can Do Right Now

 Many of us are feeling anxious, low or suffering from tiredness and we could all do with an energy boost and a few strategies to banish brain fog and to help get our mood mojo back.

 So I thought I would share some tips I’ve learned from my decades of professional experience and from my own story of how I’ve biohacked my way back to health.

-We’re all struggling along, keeping safe, Emergency Schooling, working from home, feeling the weight of burnout, as well as gut problems, muscle tension, mental health.. the works!
+We all struggle along doing our best to juggle everything.
+Trying to take care of our mental and physical health, feeling the weight of burnout, as well as physical signs of stress like gut problems, muscle tension, headaches.. the works!
 Boundaries are so vital for self-care and have never been more important.

-Once your body feels that the threat is over, your cortisol levels lower, helping to relax you, lift your mood and reduce feelings of stress and anxiety.
+Once your body feels that the threat is over, your cortisol and adrenaline levels lower, helping to relax you, lift your mood and reduce feelings of stress and anxiety.

 So the key is learning to talk yourself down from stress, to reframe the threat, and to get safe.
 Through activating your vagus nerve you can help yourself to be more in control of your mind, your body and its reactions to stress.
 Something we could all do with right now!

-So I thought I would share the key things that have helped me to cope just in case any of these can help you too:
+So I thought I would share the key things that have helped the people I talk with to cope just in case any of these can help you too:

 First things first: Make the decision that your number one priority is your wellbeing.